A Three Cities Tour

 3.day Budapest sightseeing

-Vienna, Bratislava, Budapest – three capitals, laying on Danube, with beautiful architecture, offering charm, royal and imperial history, cosy toverns… You can explore these prety cities within 3 days.
+Vienna, Bratislava, Budapest – three capitals, laying on the Danube, with beautiful architecture, offering charm, royal and imperial history, cosy taverns… You can explore these pretty cities over a 3 day period.

 Upon request we can take you to the town of Mariazell, the most important pilgrim place in Austria.
-Mariazell is located in the the delightful alpine scenery of northern Styria, is home to Central Europe’s most famous shrine to the Blessed Virgin Mary and the Danube region’s Catholic spiritual centre.
+Mariazell is located in the delightful alpine scenery of northern Styria.
+It is home to Central Europe’s most famous shrine to the Blessed Virgin Mary and the Danube region’s Catholic spiritual center.
 The statue of the Virgin Mary carved from linden wood was brought to Mariazell by the monk Magnus from the Benedictine Monastery of St. Lambrecht.
 The small chapel or ‘cell’ housing the statue has given Mariazell it’s name (‘Mary in the cell’).

 The next day you can visit the ruins of the ancient Devin Castle and see a different perspective of the Danube river.
 The speedboat ride will let you enjoy the scenic ride on the Danube with adrenaline or calmly depending on your preferences.
 The castle, subject of numerous legends, rises from the top of a cliff at the confluence of the Morava and Danube rivers, and offers one of the best views of the surroundings and Austria.

-After the sightseeing you can get some adrenaline running through your veins during a rafting ride in the Slovak national wild water centre which has Olympic standards.
+After sightseeing you can experience adrenaline running through your veins during a rafting ride in the Slovak national wild water center which has Olympic standards.
 Instructors will take care that you will be safe and have fun as well.
-You have done some exercise so it is time to eat some nice food prepared just for you, we have a recommendation for a delicious Indian restaurant ready for you.
-After the lunch you can visit the Volkswagen plant in case the time schedule allows it.
-After a busy day you can enjoy the evening and experience a Slovak folk dance with is definitely a have to see.
+After your exercise it is time to eat some nice food prepared just for you.